NERC-CEH/fdri-cookiecutter-pypackage/docs/pyservice/releasing.md

 Deployment is triggered by merging through the branch chain - there is no separate release script.

-1. Merge your feature PR into `main` - deploys to the current environment
+1. Merge your feature PR into `staging` - deploys to staging
-2. Review and merge the auto-PR `main -> staging` - deploys to staging
-3. Review and merge the auto-PR `staging -> production` - deploys to production
+2. Review and merge the auto-PR `staging -> production` - deploys to production

-Tag the commit on `main` after it reaches production if you want a named checkpoint:
+Tag the commit on `production` after it reaches production if you want a named checkpoint:

 ```bash
 git tag v<version>